adampetrie/waterparks/ontario/_water-parks/lake-lisgar-water-park.md

 Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
 Fun for all ages, the water park features inflatable rafts and slides, individual inflatable tubes, spray features from various heights, a giant twister waterslide (*must be 42" inches to ride), lifeguards on duty and a snack bar (open 12-5pm)

 #### Hours of Operation
-Daily June 30 to July 31st from 11am to 6pm
+Daily in June from 12 to 6pm
-Daily August 1 to September 5th from 11am to 5pm

 #### Location
 Lake Lisgar Waterpark is located inside Memorial Park.